Game Boy Advance Architecture

 Constructing the frame

-If you’ve read the previous articles you’ll find the GBA familiar, although there is additional functionality that may surprise you, and don’t forget that this console runs on two AA batteries.
+If you’ve read the previous articles, you’ll find the GBA familiar, although there is additional functionality that may surprise you.
+Regardless, the fact the new system operates on just two AA batteries makes this study even more enthralling.

 Tiles